 There are plenty of things to do in Dunblane, situated a few miles north of Stirling.
 It is a great holiday destination for families and couples that want to explore one of the most attractive areas in the central belt of Scotland.

 It’s home to a wide array of attractions and things to do.
 Check out our guide for the top things to do in Dunblane!

 This majestic medieval church in Dunblane dates as far back as the 12th century.

-The building stands among a clutch of historic buildings, including the 17th century Dean’s House, which has a small museum inside with exhibits on local history.
+The building stands among a clutch of historic buildings, including the 17th century Dean’s House, which has a small museum with exhibits on local history.

 Doune The Rabbit Hole

 This festival in Doune happens once a year in July.
-For those staying in Dunblane, it will take you about ten minutes by car to get here, making the town one of the best locations to stay for festival-goers that want to be close to the site.
+For those staying in Dunblane, it will take you about ten minutes by car to get here, making the town one of the best locations to remain for festival-goers that want to be close to the site.

 You can also camp throughout the weekend – glamping options are available for those that want to go all out in this stunning area of the Trossachs.